dybran/VPC-Design-Project/VPC-Design-Project.md

 ![image](./images/sqc.PNG)

-We can access the crispy web01server from the load balancer using the DNS name
+We can access the crispy web01 server from the load balancer using the DNS name

 ![image](./images/wer.PNG)

 ![image](./images/1.PNG)

+This setup increases the security of the instances in the private subnet.